ClojureBridge/curriculum/outline/data_structures.md

 ### EXERCISE: Make a vector

-Make a vector of all the places you've ever lived.
-Then use the `nth` function to get the current place you live from the vector.
+Make a vector of the average high temperatues in each month of the year in the town where you live.
+Then use the `nth` function to get the average high temperature for the current month from the vector.